ElviraYuki

 ElviraYuki (born 12 November 2002) is a Spanish Twitch streamer, YouTuber and content creator known for playing with her feet on a dance pad, a type of game controller used for dance games.

 Biography

 ElviraYuki was born on 12 November 2002 in Cádiz, Spain.
 She studied early childhood education at the UCA but she didn't finish it and began streaming on Twitch.
 When she was young she played Princess Disney video games, then she played with Nintendo game consoles, and finally she played with Xbox console and PlayStation 4 until she created an account on Twitch, where she played on PlayStation 5 and PC.
-Throughout her life, she played video games like Pingu, Plants vs. Zombies, Animal Crossing, Pokemon, My Little Pony, Minecraft, The Sims, Red Dead Redemption or Grand Theft Auto.
+Throughout her life, she played video games like Pingu, Plants vs. Zombies, Animal Crossing, Pokémon, My Little Pony, Minecraft, The Sims, Red Dead Redemption or Grand Theft Auto.
+She currently studies acting.